presto8/bup/Documentation/bup-settings.7.md

 : Also a git setting; like git, bup will use this if `pack.compression` doesn't exist.
 See the documentation there.

+pack.packSizeLimit
+: Another git setting, used to limit pack file size.
+Note that bup will honor this value from the repository written to (which may be remote) and also from the local repository (where the index is) if different.
+  The default value is 1e9 bytes, i.e. about 0.93 GiB.
+  Note that bup may run over this limit by a chunk.
+However, setting it to e.g. "2g" (2 GiB) would still mean that all objects in the pack can be addressed by a 31-bit offset, and thus need no large offset in the idx file.

 # BUP